Latest economic data confirms China’s recovery is gaining momentum

 “The economy has continued to stabilize and recover,” noted Zhao Qinghe, senior statistician of the NBS, adding that manufacturing output and orders have picked up further while the revival of consumer spending and business travel has boosted relevant segments of the service industry.

-While PMI figures point to a steady overall recovery, Wen Bin, chief economist of China Minsheng Bank, meanwhile predicted that China’s economic growth in the first quarter could come in at around 4, 5% year-over-year and reach 9% in the second quarter, compared to growth of 2.9% in the fourth quarter of 2022.
+While PMI figures point to a steady overall recovery, Wen Bin, chief economist of China Minsheng Bank, meanwhile predicted that China’s economic growth in the first quarter might come in at around 4, 5% year-over-year and reach 9% in the second quarter, compared to growth of 2.9% in the fourth quarter of 2022.

 His estimate echoes the latest forecast from the World Bank, which in its latest economic update on East Asia and the Pacific raised China’s economic growth projection to 5.1% this year, compared to 4.3% in January.